norwegian to english translator app

 Norwegian is a North Germanic language spoken primarily in Norway, the official language.
 Along with Swedish and Danish, Norwegian forms a dialect continuum of more or less mutually intelligible local and regional varieties; some Norwegian and Swedish dialects, mainly, are very close.

-These Scandinavian languages, together with the Faroese language and Icelandic language, as well as some extinct languages such as Norn and Elfdalian, from the North Germanic languages (also called Scandinavian languages).
+These are Scandinavian languages, the Faroese and Icelandic languages, and some extinct languages, such as Norn and Elfdalian, from the North Germanic languages (also called Scandinavian).

 Faroese and Icelandic are hardly compatible with Norwegian in their spoken form because continental Scandinavian has diverged from them.
-The continental Scandinavian languages, as well as the insular Scandinavian languages, have all been heavily influenced by Low German during the past 1000 years.
+Low German has influenced continental and insular Scandinavian languages over the past 1000 years.

 The vernacular of Denmark was once written in Latin.
 After 1814, when Norway was ceded from Denmark and became an independent country, Norwegians considered Danish to be so similar that there was no need to maintain two separate written standards.